 You wouldn’t expect a motivational post from Hewlett Packard, but there it is.
 It also didn’t do too badly at generating engagement and improving brand awareness.

-For the sake of contrast, here are some of the other things that they post on Twitter social channel.
+For the sake of contrast, here are some of the other things that they post on their Twitter social channel.

 Notice how they injected a little bit of humor into their tweet too?